By Dennis Hartley

 It’s not difficult to glean how this entry has built a sizable cult audience over the decades.
 An all-female band (“The Carrie Nations”) makes the time-honored trek to La-La Land to become rock ‘n’ roll stars.
 They do make it “big”, but along the way, there’s enough back-stabbing, drug-taking, lovemaking, and heartbreaking to circle the Earth three times.

-Roger Ebert (yes, the film critic) co-wrote with Meyer.
-There are some great lines, like “You’re a groovy boy.
+Roger Ebert (yes, the late film critic) co-wrote with Meyer.
+There are some memorable lines, like “You’re a groovy boy.
 I’d like to strap you on sometime” and “You will drink the black sperm of my vengeance!”
-Ebert also co-wrote Meyer’s 1979 tongue-in-cheek sexploitation cheapie Beyond the Valley of the Ultra-Vixens (using a pseudonym, wisely).
+Ebert also co-wrote Meyer’s 1979 tongue-in-cheek sexploitation cheapie Beyond the Valley of the Ultra-Vixens (wisely using a pseudonym).

 Stanley Kubrick’s 1971 adaptation of Anthony Burgess’ eponymous novel still lives up to its “ultra”-violent reputation, but one hopes that its intended anti-violence message is more obvious to modern audiences (who may also puzzle over its ‘X’-rating).
 Like many of Kubrick’s films, A Clockwork Orange becomes more prescient by the day.
 Watching the nightly news will tell you that we are currently living in the “dystopian near-future”.